Eleanor Jarman: The 1975 meeting

-Over the next 35 years, Jarman maintained surreptitious contact with her family through classified ads.
+Over the next 35 years, Jarman maintained surreptitious contact with her family by publishing coded messages in classified newspaper ads.
 In 1975, she arranged a secret meeting with her brother Otto Berendt, his wife Dorothy, and Jarman's son Leroy, by then in middle-age.
+Jarman was 74 years old around the time of the meeting.
 During this meeting, which the family disclosed decades later, Leroy tried to persuade his mother to give herself up.
 She refused and said that she was not worried about capture, believing the authorities had long since stopped looking for her.
+After the meeting, she was last seen by her family heading towards a Greyhound station and disappeared shortly afterwards.

+After 1975

-Communications with her family through newspaper ads tapered off in the mid-1990s.
+After the 1975 meeting, Jarman continued to contact her family by coded messages in classified newspaper ads.
+Her family claimed that their communication tapered off in the mid-1990s.
 A 1993 petition to grant Jarman a pardon failed.

-Although Jarman officially remained a fugitive, she was born in 1901, so it is essentially certain that she is dead, and that her death was recorded under an alias.
+Although Jarman officially remained a fugitive, she was born in 1901, so it is essentially certain that she is dead, and that her death and burial was recorded under an alias.

+Eleanor's likely burial under an alias is discussed in Silvia Pettem's book, In Search of the Blonde Tigress: The Untold Story of Eleanor Jarman.